How Many Users Does Facebook Have? Friends, Facts, and Figures

 11. There are 2.45 billion monthly active Facebook users worldwide.

-The key word is active – these are not just any Facebook users that statistics show, but these are people who log in and use their accounts at least once per month.
-According to social media statistics, networks which see less total user traffic, such as LinkedIn, often boast total instead of active account numbers.
+The key word is active - these are not just any Facebook users that statistics show, but these are people who log in and use their accounts at least once per month.
+According to social media statistics, networks that see less total user traffic, such as LinkedIn, often boast total instead of active account numbers.
 More active networks such as Facebook, Instagram and Twitter focus on the number of people who are actually logging in with some regularity.

 People often ask the question: how many users does Facebook have in total?
 But these numbers are hard even for Facebook to determine.
 What we can be sure of though is that the site’s active user base is continually growing, according to Facebook traffic statistics.